 Peer Facilitators must maintain a cumulative GPA of 3.0 while employed.
 Grade Point Averages will be verified at the beginning of the semester that the Peer Facilitator is assigned to co-facilitate.
 All Peer Facilitators must attend and fully participate in staff training during the beginning of the fall semester.

 If you would like to learn how to help others understand how to find their voice and promote civil discourse, apply to become a Peer Facilitator.
-We will begin to accept applications for our 2019-20 facilitators near the end of the spring semester.
+We are currently accepting applications for our 2019-20 positions.
+If you plan to study abroad either semester, you are still encouraged to apply.
+Applications are accepted on a rolling basis.